aincrade-forge/crashlab/docs/build-matrix.md

 Tests via CLI

 - Matrix tests (EditMode) per flavor for current active platform
-  - `TESTS=true FLAVORS="sentry,unity" ./build.sh`
+  - Desktop (Windows/macOS): `TESTS=true FLAVORS="sentry,unity" ./build.sh`
+  - Mobile (Android/iOS): `TESTS=true FLAVORS="sentry,crashlytics" ./build.sh` (Unity Diagnostics not tested on mobile)
-  - If FLAVORS is omitted, defaults to flavors supported by the active platform.
+  - If FLAVORS is omitted, it defaults to all supported flavors for the active platform.
+On mobile this includes Unity Diagnostics; pass FLAVORS explicitly as above to exclude it.

 Artifacts & Logs